 - 3.15.1.
-Those sanctions listed above. - 3.15.2.
+Those sanctions listed above in the chart. - 3.15.2.
 Loss of selected rights and privileges for a specified period of time. - 3.15.3.
 Deactivation or loss of all privileges, including College recognition, for a specified period of time.